Ameen Rihani: Early days

 Once back in his homeland, he began teaching English in a clerical school in return for being taught formal Classical Arabic.
 Rihani had first become familiar with Arab poets in 1897.
 Among these poets were Abul-Ala Al-Ma’arri, whom Ameen discovered to be the forerunner of Omar Khayyam.
 In 1899 he returned to New York, having decided to translate some of the quatrains of Al-Ma’arri into English.
 The first version of the translation was published in 1903.
 He began writing in English, becoming, according to Lebanese historian Samir Kassir, "the first Arab to publish in English without at the same time renouncing his own language."
 During this period, he joined several literary and artistic societies in New York, such as the Poetry Society of America and the Pleiades Club, and also became a regular contributor to an Arabic daily newspaper, Al-Huda, published in New York.
 He wrote about social traditions, religion, national politics and philosophy.
 Thus, he began his extensive literary career, bridging two worlds.
 He published his first two books in Arabic in 1902 and 1903.

 In 1905 he returned to his native mountains.
 During an ensuing six-year period of solitude, he published, in Arabic, two volumes of essays, a book of allegories and a few short stories and plays.
 Rihani, who was influenced by the American poet Walt Whitman, introduced prose poetry to Arab literature.
 His new style of poetry was published as early as 1905.
 This new concept flourished in the Arab world and continued to lead modern Arab poetry after Rihani's death in 1940 and throughout the second half of the 20th century.
-Additionally, he lectured at the Syrian Protestant College (later the American University of Beirut) and in a few other institutions in Lebanon and the Arab World, as well as in the cities of Aleppo, Cairo, Damascus, Jerusalem, and others.
+Additionally, he lectured at the Syrian Protestant College (later The American University of Beirut) and in a few other institutions in Lebanon and the Arab World, as well as in the cities of Aleppo, Cairo, Damascus, Jerusalem, and others.
 He also worked, along with other national leaders, for the liberation of his country from Turkish rule.
 In 1910 he published Ar-Rihaniyyaat, the book that established him as a forward thinker and a visionary.
 As a result of Ar-Rihaniyyaat, the Egyptian media hailed him as "The Philosopher of Freike".
 During this same period of mountain solitude The Book of Khalid was written and was later published in 1911 after he returned to New York.
-The illustrations for this book, which was the first English novel ever written by an Arab, were provided by Khalil Gibran.
+The illustrations for this book, which was the first English novel ever written by a Lebanese/Arab, were provided by Khalil Gibran.
 A reception was held in honor of Rihani for the release of The Book of Khalid and the president of the New York Pleiades Club crowned him with a laurel garland.